apache/arrow/docs/source/cpp/flight.rst

 --------------------------------

-1. A stale call can be closed using :member:`arrow::flight::FlightClientOptions::stop_token`.
+1. A stale call can be closed using :member:`arrow::flight::FlightCallOptions::stop_token`.
 This requires recording the stop token at call establishment time.

    .. tab-set::